Lay3rLabs/wavs-middleware/README.md

     autonumber
     participant Env as Environment
     participant Deploy as Deploy Script
-    participant Service as Service URI
+    participant Service as Service U
     participant Register as Register Operator
     participant Contracts as Contracts